 Serving Seniors provides participants with case management, health services, and safe shelter allowing seniors to transition to permanent housing by removing barriers to independent living.
 Case managers are assigned to individuals to set objectives and goals of achieving permanent housing and successful independent living.
-During the fiscal year, 22 seniors successfully completed the program and moved into more permanent housing.
 The program maintained a close relationship with Connections Housing who refers clients to SCC for possible placement.

-The program served a total of 92 participants in the ninth year of implementation with an aggregate total of 489 households transitioning to self-sufficiency since implementation.
+The program served a total of 75 participants in the tenth year of implementation with an aggregate total of 429 households transitioning to self-sufficiency since implementation.

-Transitional Project-Based Subsidies for the Homeless Metric Baseline BENCHMARK Оитсоме BENCHMARK ACHIEVED?
-CE #1: Agency Cost Savings Total cost of task in dollars (decrease). \$16,920 \$9,450 \$7,176 Yes CE #2: Staff Time Savings Total time to complete the task in staff hours (decrease).
-564 315 239 Yes SS #5: Households Assisted by Services that Increase Self Sufficiency Number of households receiving services aimed to increase self-sufficiency (increase).
-0 96 92 No SS #6: Reducing Per Unit Subsidy Costs for Participating Households Average amount of Section 8 and/or Section 9 subsidy (or local, non-traditional subsidy) per household affected by this policy in dollars (decrease). \$0 \$600 \$673 No SS #8: Households Transitioned to Self Sufficiency Number of households transitioned to self-sufficiency (increase).
-For purposes of the metric, self-sufficiency is defined as transitioning to permanent housing 0 20 54 Yes HC #1: Additional Units of Housing Made Available Number of new housing units made available for homeless households at or below 80% AMI as a result of the activity (increase).
+TRANSITIONAL PROJECT-BASED SUBSIDIES FOR THE HOMELESS Metric BASELINE BENCHMARK Оитсоме BENCHMARK ACHIEVED?
+CE #1: Agency Cost Savings Total cost of task in dollars (decrease). \$16,920 \$9 , 450 \$5 , 850 Yes CE #2: Staff Time Savings Total time to complete the task in staff hours (decrease).
+564 315 195 Yes SS #5: Households Assisted by Services that Increase Self Sufficiency Number of households receiving services aimed to increase self- sufficiency (increase).
+0 96 75 No SS #6: Reducing Per Unit Subsidy Costs for Participating Households Average amount of Section 8 and/or Section 9 subsidy (or local, non- traditional subsidy) per household affected by this policy in dollars (decrease). \$0 \$600 \$830 No SS #8: Households Transitioned to Self Sufficiency Number of households transitioned to self-sufficiency (increase).
+For purposes of the metric, self-sufficiency is defined as transitioning to permanent housing 0 20 10 No HC #1: Additional Units of Housing Made Available Number of new housing units made available for homeless households at or below 80% AMI as a result of the activity (increase).
 0 16 47 Yes